Momofuku (restaurants): Lucky Peach

 From 2011 to November 2013, Lucky Peach, a quarterly journal of food writing, was published by McSweeney's.
 Since then, it has been self-published.
 Lucky Peach was then created by David Chang, Peter Meehan, and Zero Point Zero production.

 The first issue of Lucky Peach centered on ramen.
 The second issue, "The Sweet Spot", included articles on the neurobiology of how the brain detects sweet foods.
 This issue was a New York Times Best Seller.
 The third issue, "Chefs and Cooks", was also a New York Times Best Seller.

 The fourth issue of Lucky Peach was about American food.
 The fifth issue was about Chinatown and was released in November 2012.
 The sixth issue was centered on the theme of the apocalypse and was published in January 2013.
 The seventh issue of Lucky Peach was about travel.
 Released in May 2013, the issue featured one of Christopher Boffoli's "Big Appetites" photographs as its cover image.
 The eighth issue centered on the idea of gender in the food world.

 In March 2017, Lucky Peach announced it would cease publication after printing a double issue in the fall of 2017.
 Meehan stated that the shuttering of the publication was due to its partners' differences in creative direction and financial strategy.

+Controversy

+In March 2024, Momofuku filed with the United States Patent and Trademark Office to trademark the phrases "chili crunch" and "chile crunch".
+As of early April, the company has not been awarded the trademark.
+Coinciding with the filing, Momofuku began issuing cease and desist letters to a variety of businesses, most of which are small, using the phrases.
+This move was negatively received by a number of food businesses.
+In a statement to the LA Times, Momofuku argued that the trademark was not intended to stifle any competition surrounding the sauces, stating that "When we created our product, we wanted a name we could own and intentionally picked ‘Chili Crunch’ to further differentiate it from the broader chili crisp category."
+On April 12, Chang issued a public apology regarding the issue on his podcast, The Dave Chang Show, stating that Momofuku had not intended to upset with their legal actions, and noted that Momofuku would no longer attempt to enforce the trademark.